 Similar to the FEHBA preemption provision, 42 CFR 422.404 is limited to taxing payments made by CMS from the federal fund.
 The taxpayers are not MA plans or MA organizations and do not receive any payments from CMS or the Medicare fund.
 The taxpayers receive payments from MA plans for health services provided to their patients who are MA enrollees.
-Washington's B&O tax on the taxpayers' gross receipts from health services is not a tax or other assessment imposed "with respect to any payment CMS makes on behalf of MA enrollees . . . or any payment made to MA plans . . ." and is not prohibited by 42 CFR 422.404(a).
-The taxpayers' economic pass-through argument that their tax costs may be passed along to MA plans does not amount to a prohibited tax or assessment under the same analysis of Fresno, West Virginia, and Medical Mobility discussed above in regards to preemption under the FEHBA.
+Washington's B&O tax on the taxpayer's gross receipts from health services is not a tax or other assessment imposed "with respect to any payment CMS makes on behalf of MA enrollees . . . or any payment made to MA plans. . ." and is not prohibited by 42 CFR 422.404(a).
+The taxpayer's economic pass-through argument that its tax costs may be passed along to MA plans does not amount to a prohibited tax or assessment under the same analysis of Fresno, West Virginia, and Medical Mobility discussed above in regards to preemption under the FEHBA.
+See 33 WTD 354 (2014).